aparnachaudhary/aparnachaudhary.github.io/_posts/2019-01-14-The-Site-Reliability-Workbook.md

 tags: [SRE, SLI, SLO, SLA]
 ---

-Recently I read the book “The Site Reliability Workbook”[http://shop.oreilly.com/product/0636920132448.do].
+Recently I read the book [“The Site Reliability Workbook”](http://shop.oreilly.com/product/0636920132448.do).
 I tried to capture the notes in the following post.

 ## SLI Menu